Davíð Oddsson: Central Bank Governor (2005–2009)

 In October 2005, Davíð was appointed the Governor of the Central Bank of Iceland, despite not having any formal education in economics.
 During the 2008–2011 Icelandic financial crisis, Iceland was forced to ask for financial help from the International Monetary Fund and friendly nations.
 Some blamed the collapse on the policies pursued by the Independence Party under Davíð's leadership, such as deregulation, market liberalisation and privatisation which led to investigations into the collapse and a trial.
 Consequently, there were public calls for Davíð's dismissal.
 Following protests outside the Central Bank, the new Prime Minister Jóhanna Sigurðardóttir requested that Davíð and his two fellow governors resign.
 He refused this request.
 On 26 February 2009, following changes to the laws concerning the Central Bank, Davíð was ousted from the bank and replaced by Norwegian economist Svein Harald Øygard.

-In April 2009, Davíð stated that Iceland needs to investigate the "unusual and unconventional loans" given by the banks to senior politicians during the years before the crisis.
+In April 2009, Davíð stated that Iceland needed to investigate the "unusual and unconventional loans" given by the banks to senior politicians during the years before the crisis.

-Editor of Morgunblaðið (2009–present)
+Editor of Morgunblaðið (2009–2026)

 On 24 September 2009, the new owners of Morgunblaðið announced that Davíð Oddsson and Haraldur Johannessen, former editor of the business-oriented newspaper Viðskiptablaðið, had been hired as editors of the paper.
 The decision was announced in the wake of much speculation and rumours about who would be the new editor after the dismissal of the previous editor, Ólafur Þ. Stephensen.
-Since Davíð took over as editor-in-chief a third of Morgunblaðiðs subscribers have cancelled their subscriptions.
+In the first year of Davíð's tenure as editor-in-chief, a third of Morgunblaðiðs subscribers cancelled their subscriptions.
 In 2009, the paper lost 667 million ISK.
 In the report of the Icelandic parliament's Special Investigation Commission, published in April 2010, the appointment of Davíð Oddsson as editor-in-chief of Morgunblaðið and the firing of many experienced journalists from the newspaper is mentioned as an example of how the owners of media in Iceland engage in manipulation for political ends.
 "Their objective seems to be to run an opinion journalism and protect special interests rather than ensure a professional and fair reporting."
+On 2 March 2026, Morgunblaðið announced that Davíð Oddsson had died in his home the previous day.

-2016 Presidential Campaign
+2016 presidential campaign

 Davíð announced his bid to the Icelandic presidency on 8 May 2016 for the 2016 presidential election.
 After he announced his campaign, he shortly afterwards started to poll in as the second highest in the race.
 Davíð ended up finishing fourth in race with 13.7% of the popular vote.
 A lot of people have speculated that the reason for his bad performance in the election was because of people fully blaming him for the 2008–2011 Icelandic financial crisis.
 Another speculation for his bad performance was when he joked about the Iraq War during his campaigning.

+Death

+Davíð died at his home in Skerjafjörður on 1 March 2026, at the age of 78.